China-U.S. Relations - Biden

 Such a proactive way of laying out Beijing's bottom lines and elaborating major concerns to Washington followed a hardline diplomatic approach, first used at the China-US Alaska meeting in March 2021.

 On 26 July 2021 Chinese Vice Foreign Minister Xie Feng handed down a "List of US Wrongdoings that Must Stop" and a "List of Key Individual Cases that China Has Concerns".
-This came in a meeting between US Deputy Secretary of State Wendy Sherman and Chinese Vice Foreign Minister Xie Feng, who is in-charge of the US-China relations.
+This came in a meeting between US Deputy Secretary of State Wendy Sherman and Chinese Vice Foreign Minister Xie Feng, who was in-charge of the US-China relations.
 In the List of U.S. Wrongdoings that Must Stop, China urged the United States to:

 - unconditionally revoke the visa restrictions over Communist Party of China (CPC) members and their families